CarbonLDP/carbonldp-js-sdk/doc/README.md

 status:number
 ```

-The status code returned by the request
+The status code returned by the request.
 ```typescript
 data:string
 ```

-The body returned by the request
+The raw body returned by the request.
 ```typescript
 headers:Map<string, Carbon.HTTP.Header.Class>
 ```

-A map object containing the headers returned by the request
+A map object containing the headers returned by the request.
 ```typescript
 request:XMLHttpRequest | ClientRequest
 ```